Skip to main content

 Alignment is typically scheduled at install or the following day to complete the geometry work.

-Material lead time and build complexity set the schedule — confirmed at scope review before fab starts.
+Cooling, fuel, and hardware lead time set the schedule — confirmed at scope review before install starts.

 Budget Fit